 Top Pro & Con Arguments

-Abortion bans endangers healthcare for those not seeking abortions.
+Abortion bans endanger healthcare for those not seeking abortions.

 Medical treatment for nonviable pregnancies is often exactly the same as an abortion.